zoosmand/ATtiny25_DS18B20_TM1637/README.md

 Reference frequency is 1000000ul to have right delays for.

-Add a PNP transistop to switch up power line for OW and display
+Add a PNP transistor to power up OW and display line after button is pressed.